 Those are all different hurdle that has a bit easier standard.
 Typically a rating of 2400 and below.
 Becoming a grandmaster is the next level, in which the player has to reach the next 2500.

-Entitled “a guide to good chess Elo ratings” which I will leave the link here (will open in a new tab).
-Getting back to it, this is the very first requirement.
+Reaching at least 2500 in the official fide elo rating list is is the very first requirement.
 A player cannot be a grandmaster without first fulfilling this one.

 Later the title can be enacted when the said rating is reached.
 There are however specific situations we have to address in this first section.

 Few can become a grandmaster even without reaching 2500

 We have said that a player has to at least reach 2500 at some point.
 But it doesn’t necessarily mean that you can’t get grandmaster norms (which we will talk about later) by not being 2500.